Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 - Is there an alternative if the supply needed is not available?

 The market research should also cover sourcing for new available suppliers.
-Depending on the company or not, sourcing specialists can help the procurement manager in identifying new sources of supplies.
+Depending on whether the company is or not, sourcing specialists can help the procurement manager identify new sources of supplies.

 Finally, the market research helps in identifying key information needed for the next steps.
 Information such as pricing per supply and brand quality is important and should be included in the research.